 - Defined the risk and predictors of relapse in patients with early psychosis in remission; ensuring favourable clinical outcome

 - Quantifying influenza virus diversity and transmission in humans

 Research Assessment Exercise 2014

 The Faculty has been adjudicated by the panel of Research Assessment Exercise (RAE) to have the highest relative percentage as well as the highest absolute number of world leading (4*) and internationally excellent (3*) research outputs, external peer-reviewed grants and esteem measures under the Health Sciences Panel in RAE conducted by the Hong Kong Research Grants Council in 2014.

 The Faculty currently has four State Key Laboratories (SKLs) recognised by the Ministry of Science and Technology, which are partnered with and work closely alongside SKLs in Mainland China

 The Centre of Influenza Research at HKU is one of 12 laboratories worldwide designated as a WHO H5 reference laboratory.
 Its mandate is to provide international reference laboratory services and training on H5 and other animal influenza viruses with zoonotic potential, to provide WHO with data and risk assessment relevant to such zoonotic threats and advice on selection of relevant viruses for pre-pandemic vaccine development.

 WHO Collaborating Centre for Infectious Disease Epidemiology and Control

-The School of Public Health has been designated as a WHO Collaborating Centre for Infectious Disease Epidemiology and Control for four years with effect from 10 December 2014.
+The School of Public Health has been designated as a WHO Collaborating Centre for Infectious Disease Epidemiology and Control.
 The designation of HKU School of Public Health as a WHO CC is the first of such kind at the University.